vinceskahan/junk/README.md

   _"If you wish to use rsync, you must configure passwordless ssh using public/private key authentication from the user account that WeeWX runs, to the user account on the remote machine where the files will be copied."_

-Understanding how to set up passwordless ssh can be difficult for new users to learn.
+This example will walk you through how configure your ssh and WeeWX setup step-by-step, validating that each step has been completed successfully before proceeding to the next step.
+Complete setup should ideally take just a few minutes of your time.
+Please read all of this document once before executing any of the steps.

 ## How The RSYNC Uploader Works

 The WeeWX RSYNC uploader uses the rsync protocol over a ssh transport layer, using passwordless key pairs.
 What this means is the WeeWX computer needs to be able to ssh into the desired remote server, without any prompts for a username or password.
 A one-time setup is required.

-This example will walk you through how to do so, step-by-step, validating each step has been completed successfully before proceeding to the next step.
-Complete setup should ideally take just a few minutes of your time.

 ## What Is Needed